 Simon Cowell biography

-Born Simon Phillip Cowell on October 7, 1959 in London, England, Simon Cowell started in the mailroom at EMI Music Publishing.
+Simon Cowell was born on October 7, 1959, in London, England.
+Cowell started his career in the music industry working in the mailroom at EMI Music Publishing.
 He worked as a record producer, talent scout and consultant within the music industry before producing the hit British TV show Pop Idol and its U.S. counterpart, American Idol.
-Cowell's scathing comments were famous during his ten seasons as a judge on American Idol.
+Cowell's scathing comments were famous during his 10 seasons as a judge on American Idol.
 He started judging The X Factor in 2011.

 Simon Phillip Cowell was born on October 7, 1959 in London, England.
 His father, Eric Philip Cowell, was an estate agent developer and music industry executive.
 His mother, Julie Brett, was a former ballet dancer and socialite.